May 25, 2019 - May 26, 2019

 Millennium Lilac Trail

-On the Festival Opening Weekend the 2.6K Millennium Lilac Trail from the Main Street to highway 29 will showcase the work of local artists, artisans, writers and craftsmen, and offer demonstrations and music by the Tropairitz Harp and Wind Duo.
+On the Festival Opening Weekend the 2.6K Millennium Lilac Trail from the Main Street to highway 29 will showcase the work of local artists, artisans, writers and craftsmen.
+There will be demonstrations and music by the Tropairitz Harp and Wind Duo.
+Coffee will be available from Our Lucky Stars, and snacks from the Minor Hockey League.

 Le Saladier – Beautiful wood turned and other creations by Marc Poirier and James Hall.
 “When I pick up a piece of wood and start to turn it is most often the wood itself decides the form it is going to take.
 I am simply the one that has the joy of bringing it to life.”
 For more information, check out their website at www.lesaladier-jamarfarm.com